RecipesLearn

 half inch cut beef jerky

-So, as we can glean from the above, it takes much longer to dehydrate thicker pieces of beef jerky.
+So, from the above we know it takes far longer to dehydrate thicker pieces of beef jerky.

 Thicker pieces also affect palatability and impact how easy the meat is to chew, store, package, etc.